Essential barrier height and a probabilistic approach in characterizing potential landscape: Multi-well potentials and proof of Theorem -Theorem

-The small neural network in this example is under-parametrized because the number of unknown parameters to be determined is 31 while the size of the training set is $100$.
-As shown in Figure \ref{fig7}, the loss function of the small neural network has a much larger essential barrier height than that of both the medium and big neural networks.
-In the training process, when start from random initial conditions, the small neural network may converge to a ``bad" local minimum which does not fit the target function very well (see the middle panels of Figure \ref{fig8}).
-In contrast, for all the initial values that have been tested, both the medium and big neural networks converge to a ``good" local minimum that approximates the target function reasonably well (see the right panels of Figure \ref{fig8}).
-This is consistent with some known results on the loss surface of artificial neural networks in the literature \cite{choromanska2015loss, kawaguchi2019every, soltanolkotabi2018theoretical}.
+The small ANN in this example is under-parameterized, as it contains only 31 parameters to be learned, whereas the training set comprises $100$ samples.
+As illustrated in Figure \ref{fig7}, the loss function of the small ANN exhibits a much larger essential barrier height compared to both the medium and large ANNs.
+Regarding the training performance, when initialized randomly, the small ANN may converge to a ``bad" local minimum that fails to accurately approximate the target function (see the middle panels of Figure \ref{fig8}).
+In contrast, for all tested initial conditions, both the medium and large ANNs consistently converge to a ``good" local minimum of the training loss function, yielding satisfactory approximations of the target function (see the right panels of Figure \ref{fig8}).
+This finding aligns with existing studies on the loss landscapes of ANNs \cite{choromanska2015loss, kawaguchi2019every, soltanolkotabi2018theoretical}.